 I’m really into finding the weird little blindspots and commonly available “leftover” items that most people overlook.
-Recently, I’ve dabbled in selling vinyl through Fulfillment by Amazon.
-Has the experiment been a success?
-Yes and no.
+Recently, I’ve dabbled in selling vinyl through Fulfillment by

 The first thing you’re likely to think is: People still buy vinyl?
 Definitely.
 Vinyl sales have literally doubled in the last 3 years.
 Doubled.